wkantaros/nyt-data/README.md

 A study on the gender distribution of writers at the New York Times over recent decades

-This repo is a mess
+This repo is admittedly unorganized